DecisionsDev/odm-rpa-invoicing-sample/README.md

 Automation would be complete if we can avoid asking **Bea** to manually enter the tax rate and discounted price for each order.

-This is where IBM ODM will come in handy.
+This is where IBM ODM will provide agility and enable the bot to handle more complex business logic than it could before in an easy to use format of decision tables or natural language rules.

+*Note*: the RPA bots described in this section are provided in the [assets](./assets) directory.
+See instructions [here](#before-you-begin).

-### Create and deploy a Decision Service
+### Create a Decision Service with extended business logic and Deploy

 In ODM, we create a [Decision Service](./assets/odm/CompleteInvoice.zip) that takes a category, price and quantity as input, and returns a discounted unit price and a tax rate and label.